herbykit/RainbowInJava/README.md

 A Java port of https://github.com/EnderBon/rainbow

-To run this program, open the provided jar folder with Java 1.8 or higher.
+To run this program, open the provided jar file with Java 1.8 or higher.

 Use of this program: